AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/loading-and-displaying-server-content.md

 - `<amp-state>` and options dropdowns to encompass all of the properties and option values that the server will expect.

-- The AMP component scripts you should need to complete the exercise.
+- The ABC component scripts you should need to complete the exercise.

 To complete this exercise, we have to connect the select inputs to their corresponding state variables, bind the state variables to the `<amp-list>`component, and develop the template for our products.
 For now, the template will include an image of the product, the product name, the customer rating of the product, and the price.